by Dr. Lawrence Wilson

 In this case, the adhesion (s) are compensations and adaptations to some kind of weakness or other problem in the body.

-5. A toxic yang condition of the body.
-Adhesions are a yang adaptation or condition because they are usually hard, dense, and compact.
-However, they are always a toxic yang condition.
+4. A toxic yang condition of the body.
+Adhesions are a yang adaptation or condition in macrobiotic terminology because they are usually hard, dense, and compact.
+However, they are always a toxic yang condition, meaning they are not normal.
+In all cases, they involve a pathological hardening, toughening or fibrosis of the body tissues.

-6. An abnormal attachment of any kind.
-This is a more philosophical definition.
-An adhesion can be an abnormal attachment between two or more surfaces, objects, tissues, or even ideas.
-This is very important because adhesions do not only occur between body tissues.
+5. Philosophically, any abnormal kind of attachment.
+An adhesion can be an abnormal attachment between two or more surfaces, objects, tissues, people, or even ideas.
+This is important because adhesions do not only occur between body tissues.

-By considering the opposite to a definition, we may come to understand a word or idea better.
+Opposites.
+By considering the opposite to a definition, we may better understand a word or idea such as adhesion.
+Two concepts that are opposites of an adhesion are:

 A. Cohesion.
-This means two or more surfaces, tissues, objects or ideas that are lined up or related to one another in a harmonious, synergetic way.
+This means two or more surfaces, tissues, objects or ideas that are lined up or related to one another in a harmonious, synergetic way or normal way.

 B. Unattached or unrelated.
 This means two or more surfaces, tissues, objects or ideas that not attached to one another.